English Curriculum Intent

 In the early stages of reading, we teach children to decode words using phonic skills as our sole approach.

-Synthetic phonics is taught using the Little Wandle Letters and Sounds Revised programme.
-Children are introduced to synthetic phonics in our Reception class and children progress through the phases during Reception and Key Stage 1 (Year One and Two).
-Sight reading and tricky words are introduced in Phase Two phonics.
-We strive to ensure that children “keep up” rather than “catch up” and we offer early intervention when a pupil is making slower progress.
-We use a wide range of teaching techniques and resources in our daily phonics lessons and aim to make lessons fun and interactive whilst building on previous knowledge each session.
+Systematic synthetic phonics are taught using the Little Wandle Letters and Sounds Revised programme.
+Children are introduced to synthetic phonics at the start of their Reception year and children progress through the scheme to the end of Year One.
+We strive to ensure that children “keep up” rather than “catch up” and we offer early intervention when a pupil is making slower progress than expected.

-Once decoding is grasped, our focus for developing reading is understanding and comprehension.
-In KS2 this is done through Guided Reading which is taught in small groups and as a whole class.
-Children develop further reading skills through comprehension lessons, during the reading week, by reading independently and with an adult and by enjoying a class novel.
+In KS2, children continue to develop these skills through Guided Reading lessons which are taught in small groups and as a whole class.
+Children develop further reading skills through comprehension lessons, by reading independently and with an adult and by enjoying a class novel.
 Books and texts are specifically and carefully chosen for each class ensuring that progress is built on and so that a range of genres and authors are covered.

 In KS2 pupils have a weekly spelling lesson which focusses on spelling patterns as well as learning the Common Exception Words for each year group.
 Phonics intervention is implemented in KS2 for those pupils who still need to access the phonics curriculum.
 This is a targeted intervention based on the individual need of the child.
 Phonics assessment continues across KS2 until staff are confident that children are secure in their phonics knowledge.